Home AI/ML GP-Based Hyperparameter Optimization: Bayesian Tuning for ML Models

 print(f" acc={acc:.4f}, latency={-neg_lat:.2f}ms")

-The output is not “the best config” but a frontier: configs that are Pareto-optimal, for each one, you can’t improve accuracy without sacrificing latency, and vice versa.
-The hypervolume metric quantifies the size of the dominated region; bigger is better.
+The output is not a single best configuration but a frontier of Pareto-optimal configurations.
+For each point on this frontier, accuracy cannot be improved without sacrificing latency, and vice versa.
+The hypervolume metric quantifies the size of the dominated region; larger values are better.

 Example 4: Optuna with BoTorch Sampler

-Optuna is the most popular HPO library by adoption—and the underrated detail is that you can swap its default TPE sampler for a GP-based BoTorch sampler in one line.
+Optuna is the most widely adopted HPO library, and an underappreciated feature is that its default TPE sampler can be replaced with a GP-based BoTorch sampler in a single line of code.

 """